 California Carpool Sticker

-If you’re a commuter in California, there are now more reasons to drive an electric car than just saving on tax incentives & rebates, your carbon footprint, fuel, and maintenance costs.
-If you buy or lease an electric car (or plugin hybrid) in 2020, you can apply for a shiny orange California carpool sticker that will let you drive solo in the HOV lane through the end of 2023.
+If you’re a commuter in California, there are now more reasons to drive an electric car than just saving on EV tax credits & rebates, your carbon footprint, fuel, and maintenance costs.
+If you buy or lease a new electric car (or plugin hybrid), you can apply for a shiny California carpool sticker that will let you drive solo in the HOV lane.

 The California carpool sticker has become a powerful driver (pun intended) of electric vehicle adoption.
 According to a recent UCLA study, carpool lane access is the “single biggest incentive” for Californians to buy electric cars for drivers who live within 10 mile of a carpool lane.

 Why is the California carpool sticker so coveted?

 The carpool lane will almost always give drivers a time saving edge in driving.
 Exact savings can be hard to quantify based on your commute routes and times.

 Looking at the example of the SF Bay Area, INRIX research shows that, on average, drivers save about 10% on driving the carpool lane on certain freeways.
 Add up those savings over the course of the year, and drivers can take back days of their lives not being stuck in traffic.

 Step 1: After buying a qualified low emission vehicle on EV Life, fill out the Clean Vehicle application.
 (Incentives are listed for every vehicle on EV Life.)

 Step 2: Mail the application to the DMV with $22

 Decals expire after 4 years.
 Read about a few other rules and exceptions.